vaishnav127/Real-Time-Phishing-Website-Detection/README.md

-# Real-Time-Phishing-Website-Detection
+# Phishing-Website-Detector (In Realtime)
-Using Machine learning classifier developed GUI which takes the url of suspicious websites as input and tells the user if it is a benign or malicious website and thus prevents the users from accessing malicious websites.
+This project is design using machine learning classifier developed GUI(Graphical User Interface).
+In this project user need to enter the suspicious website link in input section.After authenticating the link it will tell you if the link was malicious or redirecting to malicios/fraud website.

-The accuracy obtained was of the order 0.961.
+The accuracy obtained by this project was of the order 0.961.

+Stay Safe Online!!!